vikilabs/AWS.Gateway.Connect.Library/README.md

-Library to communicate with Amazon AWS Gateway.
+Library to communicate with thingspeak cloud.

-- Write data to Amazon AWS Gateway (POST)
+- Write data to ThingSpeak cloud
+- Read data from ThingSpeak cloud